So you want to know where to buy clothes, and what brands to buy while you’re in Tokyo.

 1. WEGO (¥1000-3500)

-WEGO is mostly for teens and has a mix of street style, girly styles, and hip-pop.
+WEGO is mostly for teens and offers a mix of street style, girly styles, and hip-hop.
 You can find clothes for both men and women here.
 The average price per item is between 1000 and 3500 yen.
+For more inspiration, visit the WEGO store at Amazon Japan.

 2. INGNI (¥2000-5000)